Psalm 128: Judaism

-In traditional Jewish practice, this psalm is recited following Mincha between Sukkot and Shabbat Hagadol.
-It is also recited prior to Aleinu during Motzei Shabbat Maariv, and among the prayers of the Bedtime Shema.
-Its second verse is found in Pirkei Avot Chapter 4, no. 1 and Chapter 6, no. 4.
+This psalm is recited in some communities following Mincha between Sukkot and Shabbat Hagadol.
+It is also recited in many communities prior to Aleinu during Motzei Shabbat Maariv (in other communities following havdalah, see Veyiten Lecha), and among the prayers of the Bedtime Shema.
+Its second verse is found in Pirkei Avot Chapter 4, no. 1. and Chapter 6, no. 4.

-Christianity
+Catholic Church

 Traditionally, since the Middle Ages, this psalm has been recited within the Office of none from Tuesday until Saturday, according to the Rule of St. Benedict (530).

 In the liturgy of the current Roman Rite Mass, Psalm 128 is used on the feast of the Holy Family, the 33rd Sunday in Ordinary Time of the year A and the 27th Sunday in Ordinary Time of the year B. It is also the traditional psalm for nuptial masses (missa pro votiva sponso and sponsa).

 In the Sarum Use, the psalm was also sung by the priest after Psalm 121 at the churching of women.

-Music
+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Vespers and the second watch of the Midnight office.

+Musical settings

+Heinrich Schütz composed a metred paraphrase of Psalm 128 in German, "Ich heb mein Augen auf zu dir", SWV 233, for the Becker Psalter, published first in 1628.

 This psalm was used by Michel-Richard Delalande in 1698 to compose a grand motet (S51) which was played in the royal chapel of Versailles to celebrate the offices.
 Henry Desmarest composed a grand motet "Beati omnes" (unknown date).
 Marc-Antoine Charpentier composed in 1680/1681 one "Beati omnes qui timent Dominum" H.178, for 3 voices, 2 treble instruments and continuo.

 Salamone Rossi, the 17th-century Jewish-Italian composer who was the first known composer to write choral music for the Jewish liturgy, published three settings of the psalm (for 3, 5, and 6 voices) in his collection Shir Ha'shirim Lishlomo, published in 1622.